-"Being part of that case, and such a public face of it, brought us closer, and we felt very fortunate to be part of it," Baehr said.
+"Being part of that case, and such a public face of it, brought us closer," Baehr said.
 "But it also placed a lot of stress on us."

-Baehr, who works on gay-rights issues in Montana for the American Civil Liberties Union, believes same-sex marriage will eventually prevail nationwide.
-Short term, she's hopeful the Supreme Court will order federal recognition of the same-sex marriages that exist now, striking down a key part of the Defense of Marriage Act that surfaced as a backlash to the Hawaii lawsuit.
+Baehr, who works for the American Civil Liberties Union in Montana, believes same-sex marriage will eventually prevail nationwide.
+Short term, she hopes the Supreme Court will order federal recognition of the same-sex marriages that exist now, striking down a key part of the Defense of Marriage Act that surfaced as a backlash to the Hawaii lawsuit.

 "We've had that feeling like DOMA is our responsibility — it was a bad thing that happened in part because of what we'd done," Baehr said.
 "To see it made right, two decades later, is going to be very sweet."